industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ![IE_MQTT_Connector](graphics/IE_MQTT_Connector_Bridge.png)

-## IE Flow Creator - Option 1: MindConnect IoT Extension

-> **_NOTE:_** Only required when connection to MindConnect IoT Extension.

-The IE Flow Creator will extract the packaged data from IE Cloud Connector and also converts the data to MindSphere IOT Extension data format

-1. Import the Flows from the JSON-File [FlowCreator_Central](../src/CentralDevice/FlowCreator_Central.json) as described [here](install_PLC_Devices_Southbound.md)

-2. Enter IE-Databus credentials

 ##  Data Service

 In order to store the data send by the Cloud Connector of the Energy 1 and Energy 2 device, configure two adapters with the metadata topic from the Cloud Connector in Energy1 and Energy2.